 Driving Pattern.
 The manner in which a person was driving is an important factor.
 If a person was pulled over for a minor equipment violation, or some other minor infraction, there are jury instructions that will help you possibly win your case.

-Once Mr. Pflaum has the best information about the case, which includes the full background of his client, the client’s account of what caused the arrest, witness statements, the evidence seized by the police and other evidence that may be applicable, he appears in court to negotiate a plea bargain with the prosecution and the judge.
+Once lawyer Pflaum has the best information about the case, which includes the full background of his client, the client’s account of what caused the arrest, witness statements, and the evidence against the accused, he appears in court.

 Defense Strengths.
 Good plea bargains come about because attorney Pflaum knows his client well, investigates the case, carefully reviews the police reports, the medical records, videos, photographs, tape recordings, 911 calls, forensic evidence, and witness interviews to develop the strengths of a case.